Pharming Announces Public Cash Offer To The Shareholders Of Abliva AB

 Invitation to conference call

-A transcript will be made available on the website in the days following the call.
+A transcript will be made available on the pharming website in the days following the call.

 To participate in the conference call, please register in advance using the link below.
 Once registered, dial-in information and a unique PIN will be provided, allowing access to the call.